Skip to main content

 Porrkinn grunted, his eyes glinting with malice as he cracked his knuckles, the sound echoing through like a threat.
 His porcine features twisted into a cruel grin, flashing a missing tooth, a souvenir from a previous brawl.

 "You see, girl, we run things here," he drawled, his voice dripping with arrogance.
 "Like these pets."
-He snapped his fingers at the Chipmunk, Bunny Rabbit, and Dormouse, as they trembled in unison.
+He snapped his fingers at the Chipper, Hopper, and Dapper, as they trembled in unison.

 Swinedell lunged, grabbing the Chipmunk by the scruff, its tiny paws kicking wildly as it squeaked in terror.
-The Chipmunk's fluffy tail quivered with fear, and its eyes rolled wildly, searching for an escape.
-Swinedell’s grubby fingers dug deeper, making the Chipmunk whimper.
+Chipper's fluffy tail quivered with fear, and its eyes rolled wildly, searching for an escape.
+Swinedell’s grubby fingers dug deeper, making him whimper.

-Bacconne pinned the Hopper to the floor, its ashen grey fur flattened beneath his meaty hands.
+Baconne pinned Hopper to the floor, its ashen grey fur flattened beneath his meaty hands.
 "Hah!
 Gotcha, fluffball!"
 He chortled, his laughter bouncing through the den.

 Goldwynn tensed, her eyes flashing with anger.
 "Hey!
 Let 'em go!" she growled, her fists clenched at her sides.

-Chipper darted between Porrkinn 's legs, tripping him up.
+Chipper darted between Porkinn 's legs, tripping him up.
 The young pig tumbled, his mohawk askew, as Hopper pinned him with a knee.
 "Gotcha!" the rabbit growled, his ears twitching.

 Porkinn stumbled back, his eyes watering from Dapper's flurry of nips.
 Goldwyn seized the moment, grabbing a nearby wooden spoon and wielding it like a sword.